digitalmaster/roam-memo/README.md

 ---

-I build this primarily because I wanted it to exist but it brings me great joy to see so many of you finding it useful too 🤓🥰
+I built this primarily because I wanted it to exist.
+That said, it brings me great joy to see so many of you finding it useful too 🤓🥰

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H0YPGK)